GARCINIA KOLA: THE PHYTOCHEMISTRY, PHARMACOLOGY AND THERAPEUTIC APPLICATIONSHTML Full Text

 - Adefule-Ositelu AO, Adefule AK, Dosa SOS and Onyenefa PC: Anti-fungal activities of Garcinia kola extracts, Nigerian Quarterly Journal of Hospital Medicine 2004; 14(1): 112-114.

-- Ilondu EM and Enwa FO: Commonly used medicinal plants in the management of sickle cell anaemia and diabetes mellitus by the local people of Edo State, Nigeria.
+- Ilondu EM and Enwa FO: Commonly used medicinal plants in the management of sickle cell anemia and diabetes mellitus by the local people of Edo State, Nigeria.
 International Journal of Pharmaceutical, Biological and Chemical Sciences 2013; 2(2):14-19.

-- Essein GE and Effiong GS: Anti-progestational, anti-implantation and anti-ovulatory potentials of methanolic extract of G. kola seed in female rats.
+- Essein GE and Effiong GS: Anti-progestational, anti-implantation and anti-ovulatory potentials of methanolic extract of kola seed in female rats.
 International Research Journal of Pharmacy and Pharmacology 2014; 4(2): 22-27.